Terminal-Chat/TerminalChat/README.md

 ## Nicknames

 Nicknames can be reserved, since your nickname can use anyone when you leave.
-You can reserve your nickname by Purchasing VIP and setting password for it.
+You can reserve your nickname by Purchasing VIP and setting a password for it.
 More info is on [Terminal-chat.com/vip](https://terminal-chat.com/vip).

 ![](https://cdn.discordapp.com/attachments/824045796156112896/824602090499473438/Untitled-6.png)